moshuum/vul-autoconf/README.md

-# Autoconf Example
+# Automake and Autoconf Example

-This project is an example of a project using GNU Autoconf to manage its build.
+This project is an example of a project using GNU Autoconf an to manage its build.
 This project uses a Makefile libraries.

-`configure.ac` at the root directory that declare the library's directory to build and its dependency required.
+`configure.ac` and `makefile.am` at the root directory that declare the library's directory to build and its dependency required.
 The library directory are:
 -  lib

 The dependencies are: